sytelus/shitalshah.com-v5/content/authors/admin/_index.md

   icon_pack: fab
   link: https://stackoverflow.com/users/207661/shital-shah
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv
 #   icon_pack: ai
 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 # user_groups:
 # - Researchers
 # - Visitors
 ---

-Shital Shah is a Principal Research Engineer at Microsoft Research AI.
-His interests include simulation, robotics, deep learning and reinforcement learning.
-He has been working at Microsoft for 14 years, contributing to architecture, design and development of large scale distributed machine learning systems.
-He has assumed various roles in several different teams at Microsoft, including software developer, research engineer and engineering manager.
-At Bing, he co-founded and led the team to design and develop a distributed machine-learned clustering platform for web-scale data.
-At Microsoft Research, he conceived and lead the development of [AirSim](https://github.com/microsoft/airsim), a physically and visually realistic cross-platform simulator for AI research.
-Most recently, he developed [TensorWatch](http://tensorwatch.org), a new approach for debugging and visualizing machine learning.
+Shital Shah currently works as Principal Research Engineer at Microsoft Research with interests in deep learning and reinforcement learning.
+His previous works includes co-authoring a distributed machine-learned clustering system for web-scale data that powered parts of Bing and co-founding the team.
+In 2017, he authored [AirSim](https://github.com/microsoft/airsim), a physically and visually realistic cross-platform simulator for AI research.
+In 2018, he authored [TensorWatch](http://tensorwatch.org), a new approach for debugging and visualizing machine learning.
+More recently he co-authored [Archai][https://github.com/microsoft/archai], a platform for Neural Architecture Search that has yielded the models powering text completition feature in Microsoft Office.
+Currently, he is working on math and code generation models with goal towards achieving perfect reasoning.